Timothy-Arnold/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline

 This is a project to make a web-scraper for scraping information about movies from rottentomatoes.
-It finds the details of the 210 most popular movies at home on rottentomatoes and stores the information in my personal directory.
+It primarily uses Selenium to find the details of the 210 most popular movies at home on rottentomatoes and stores the information in my personal directory.
+I also created an image of it in Docker, which automatically pushes to Dockerhub using Github Actions.

 ## Milestone 1